rvaiya/keyd/man.md

 All configuration files are stored in /etc/keyd.
-The name of each file should correspond to the device name to which it is to be applied followed by .cfg (e.g /etc/keyd/Magic\ Keyboard.cfg).
-Configuration files are loaded upon initialization, thus restarting the daemon is necessary for changes to take effect (e.g sudo systemctl restart keyd).
+The name of each file should correspond to the device name to which it is to be applied followed by .cfg (e.g "/etc/keyd/Magic Keyboard.cfg").
+Configuration files are loaded upon initialization and can be reified by reloading keyd (e.g sudo systemctl restart keyd).

 The monitor flag (-m) can be used to obtain device and key names like so: